Managed relay + open-source runtime

 Read the README →

-Real usage analytics
+Real usage visibility

 GDPR ready